Phedro-Shousa/Following-Camera-with-Face-Detection-Facial-Recognition-/README.md

 This repository contains two similar projects focused on camera systems:
 ## Projects

-### Raspberry Pi - Face Detection & Facial Recognition
+### Raspberry Pi - Following camera with Face Detection & Facial Recognition

-- **Description**: Implements a follwing camera with face detection and facial recognition using a Raspberry Pi.
+- **Description**: Implements a following camera with face detection and facial recognition using a Raspberry Pi.
 Uses Buildroot to implement own image, OpenCV, Qt for UI, and custom drivers, daemons, cthreads, etc.
 - **Features**:
   - Real-time face detection
   - Facial recognition with a pre-trained model.